openvinotoolkit/open_model_zoo/demos/multi_channel_object_detection_demo_yolov3/cpp/README.md

     -h                           Print a usage message
     -i                           Required.
 A comma separated list of inputs to process.
 Each input must be a single image, a folder of images or anything that cv::VideoCapture can process.
     -loop                        Optional.
 Enable reading the inputs in a loop.
     -duplicate_num               Optional.
 Multiply the inputs by the given factor.
-For example, if only one input is provided, but -duplicate_num is set to 2, the demo uses real input as the first input channel and duplicated the same data as the second input channel.
+For example, if only one input is provided, but -duplicate_num is set to 2, the demo will split real input across channels, by interleaving frames between channels.
     -m "<path>"                  Required.
 Path to an .xml file with a trained model.
       -l "<absolute_path>"       Required for CPU custom layers.
 Absolute path to a shared library with the kernel implementations
           Or